zuo/unittest_expander/docs/reference.rst

       collections* themselves, *not* as *items* of parameter collections; the latter are -- and will be -- perfectly OK).

+      As a parameter collection, instead of a tuple, use another type (e.g., a :class:`list`).

+   Any parameter collection will be, under the hood, automatically converted to a :class:`paramseq`.

    Each item of the parameter collection should be one of:

    * a :class:`param` instance,